Jtreu/sleeplog-app/README.md

 * Have top left header element link to homepage
 * Remove dropdown boxes from pages after searching for users
 * Add customizable profile functionality
+* Correctly display occupation
+* Make search funciton work for partial names, and display multiple users if they have the same first/last name

 ## Technologies